Ray Burris: Montreal Expos

 During the off season, Burris signed as a free agent with the Expos, and the bad luck that had plagued him in New York continued in Montreal.
 In his final start of the first half of the strike-shortened season, he lost a complete game effort to the Reds, 2–0.
 His record stood at 3–5 despite a 3.09 ERA.
 He had far better luck in the second half of the season, as he went 6–2 despite a relatively similar ERA (3.01 in the second half).
 The Expos went 30–23 to win the second half by half a game over the Cardinals, and take Burris to his only career post season.

 He made his lone start in game 3 of the 1981 National League Division Series against the Phillies, and was losing 2–1 when he exited in the fifth inning with one out, and runners on first and second.
 Bill Lee allowed both inherited runners to score, giving Burris four earned runs in 5.1 innings for the loss.

 The Expos advanced to the 1981 National League Championship Series against the Dodgers.
 After Bill Gullickson lost game 1 to Burt Hooton, Burris took the mound for game 2 against rookie phenom Fernando Valenzuela.
-In the biggest game of his career, Burris scattered five hits to shutout the Dodgers and even the series.
+In the biggest game of his career, Burris scattered five hits in a complete game shutout of the Dodgers, evening the series at one game each.
 With the series tied at two games apiece, Burris and Valenzuela met again in the decisive fifth game.
 They dueled to a 1–1 tie through eight innings.
 Burris departed in the ninth in favor of Expos ace Steve Rogers.
 Rogers served up a home run to Rick Monday to allow the Dodgers to advance to the 1981 World Series.